The annual day of chocolate and roses is coming up. Here are a few ideas to express your love and affection with the planet in mind…

 Did you know that 70% of the ‘garbage’ that comes out of our houses and apartments can be recycled or composted?

-The Media Awareness Network provides a great teaching resource for Buy Nothing…
+Buy Nothing Day always falls on the last Friday in November, traditionally the first day of Christmas shopping.
+The Media Awareness Network provides a great teaching resource for Buy Nothing Day.

 Check out the national website to register, download posters and info kits for schools or businesses.
 Lots of great ideas on how you can participate in Waste Reduction Week.